-Problems in Global and Transnational Histories

-Historical encounters across geographical regions and ways in which historians studied them.
+HIST 3813 [0.5 credit] Problems in Global and Transnational Histories Historical encounters across geographical regions and ways in which historians studied them.
 Categories of "national," "international," "transnational," "world," and "global" history will be evaluated.
 Themes include: imperialism, postcolonialism, the environment, migration, trade, religion, the body, war, culture, disease.
-(Field d or e).

-Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history including at least 0.5 credit in Field d courses (Asia, Africa, the Caribbean, and Latin America).
+(Field d or e) Includes: Experiential Learning Activity Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history including at least 0.5 credit in Field d courses (Asia, Africa, the Caribbean, and Latin America).
+Lectures three hours a week.

-HIST 3814 [0.5 credit] Crafting Digital History

-This course applies the creative use of information and media/computing technologies to address the digital cultural heritage issues of public historians, archaeologists, and anthropologists.
+HIST 3814 [0.5 credit] Crafting Digital History This course applies the creative use of information and media/computing technologies to address the digital cultural heritage issues of public historians, archaeologists, and anthropologists.
 Topics may include webscraping, data mining, designing and implementing research databases, and visual storytelling of those results.
 (Field e).
 Includes: Experiential Learning Activity Also listed as DIGH 3814.
 Precludes additional credit for HIST 3907 Section "B" offered in winter 2015 and HIST 3907 Section "O" offered in winter 2016.
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
 Lectures three hours a week or online.

 HIST 3815 [0.5 credit] Group Practicum

 A class-based group historical research project done in collaboration with an external institution under the supervision of the institution and the Department.
 Work includes readings, reports, and meetings.
 Students should be prepared to devote one full day per week to the project.
 (Field e).

-Includes: Experiential Learning Activity Prerequisite(s): third- or fourth-year standing in a History program and permission of the Department.
+Includes: Experiential Learning Activity

+Prerequisite(s): third- or fourth-year standing in a History program and permission of the Department.

+HIST 3820 [0.5 credit]

+Explorations in Historical Theory

+Taking a specific historical topic as its focus, this course examines how historians have applied a wide range of theoretical approaches in order to understand and interpret that topic's historical significance.
+Topics will vary.
+Prerequisite(s): HIST 2809, or permission of the unit.
+Lectures two hours a week and one hour discussion group.

+HIST 3902 [0.5 credit]

 Topics in European History

 A lecture course on a special topic in European history.
 Topic varies from year to year.
 (Field will depend on topic.).

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.

 Lectures three hours a week.

-HIST 3903 [0.5 credit] Topics in Canadian History
+HIST 3903 [0.5 credit]

+Topics in Canadian History

 A lecture course on a special topic in Canadian history.
 Topic varies from year to year.
 (Field c).

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.

 Lectures three hours a week.

-HIST 3904 [0.5 credit] Topics in U.S. History

-A lecture course on a special topic in United States history.
+HIST 3904 [0.5 credit] Topics in U.S. History A lecture course on a special topic in United States history.
 Topic varies from year to year.
 (Field c).
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
 Lectures three hours a week.

-HIST 3905 [0.5 credit] Topics in International History
+HIST 3905 [0.5 credit]

+Topics in International History

 A lecture course on a special topic in international political or economic history.
 Topic varies from year to year.
-(Field b).
+(Field b)

 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.

 Lectures three hours a week.

-HIST 3906 [0.5 credit] Topics in World History

-A lecture course on a special topic in African, Asian, Caribbean, or Latin American history.
+HIST 3906 [0.5 credit] Topics in World History A lecture course on a special topic in African, Asian, Caribbean, or Latin American history.
 Topic varies from year to year.
 (Field d).
 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
+Lectures three hours a week.